Red-Rapious/red-rapious.github.io/_pages/year-archive.md

 ---
-title: "Posts"
+title: "My Projects"
 permalink: /year-archive/
 layout: posts
 author_profile: true
 ---

-Here, you can find a list of my latests posts, including both personal work, school projects, and tutorials.
+Here, you can find a list of my different projects.